-The Overseas Guides Company Ltd released a guide to buying abroad with family.
-As they said, “a holiday home is perhaps the most life-enhancing thing you will ever buy.
+The Overseas Guides Company Ltd. has published a guide to buying abroad with family.
+As they say, “ a holiday home is perhaps the most life-enhancing thing you will ever buy.
 It helps you get to know and love another culture.
-It can be more relaxing than a package holiday to the tourist sites – a holiday whenever you want it, for ever, and to pass on to your children. […]
+It can be more relaxing than a package holiday to the tourist sites – a holiday whenever you want it, forever, and to pass on to your children. […]”

 “A holiday home abroad has the power to keep families together.
 Siblings might fight like cats and dogs as children, but many find they appreciate each other’s company more as they get older.
 Every Christmas you promise to see each other more often, but by the summer you’ve drifted apart again.
 For older children who don’t want to go on the usual family holiday, for students who don’t come home as much anymore, a holiday home can be the glue that holds the family together. […]”

 “We’ve all heard about families that fall out over money.
 How can you protect yourself, your investment and your closest relationships?
 You need legal protections that will endure down the generations.
 Read on for some great advice on this, from specialist lawyers. […]

 “There are many ways to structure the legal aspects of ownership, and the one you choose will depend on your own family circumstances and preferences.
 Whoever pays the most might call the shots, for example, or the head of the family might retain control.”